Life Sciences

 The EU AI Act: Everything life sciences companies need to know

-With the passage March 13 of the EU’s AI Act, the world gets its first comprehensive set of regulations governing the use of artificial intelligence (AI)—and with it, life sciences companies finally gain clarity on what constitutes safe and responsible AI, the requirements for developing and deploying AI in the EU, the AI use cases that are prohibited and penalties that will befall companies that fail to comply.
+With the March 13 passage of the EU’s AI Act, the world gets its first comprehensive set of regulations governing the use of artificial intelligence (AI)—and with it, life sciences companies finally gain clarity on what constitutes safe and responsible AI, the requirements for developing and deploying AI in the EU, the AI use cases that are prohibited and penalties that will befall companies that fail to comply.

 While the Act introduces an additional regulatory burden for life sciences companies, its provisions largely mirror the precepts of responsible AI we and others have advocated for years.
 Companies that deftly navigate the Act’s statutes stand to gain competitive advantage by offering demonstrably safe and reliable AI solutions; at the same time, stricter regulation should yield a higher overall standard of healthcare AI.